SAP/code-pal-for-abap/docs/checks/test-seam-usage.md

 ## TEST-SEAM Statement Usage Check

-### What is the Intent of the Check?
+### What is the intent of the check?

-This check searches for the usage of the ABAP statement: TEST-SEAM.
-Test seams are invasive and tend to get entangled in private dependencies, such that they are hard to keep alive and stable in the long run.
+This check searches for the usage of the ABAP statement `TEST-SEAM`.
+Test seams are invasive and tend to get entangled in private dependencies, so that they are hard to keep alive and stable in the long run.

 ### How does the check work?